Stop Vape Juice Leaking Problems Once and for All

-Depending on the type of vaporizer and tank you have, you might not have a lot of room for vape juice.
-So, it’s possible you’re overfilling the tank and allowing it to seep through the airflow hole and into the coil.
+Depending on the type of vaporizer and tank you have, you might have a limited amount of room for vape juice.
+So, you may be overfilling the tank and allowing it to seep through the airflow hole and into the coil.

 Ensure Everything Is Tightly Sealed

 If the O-rings, coils, tanks, and mouthpiece aren’t tightly sealed, the chances are that you’ll be dealing with leaks every time you press the power button.

 Mistakes like cross-threading the top cap, loosely screwing on the coils, and more will result in leaking.

 Double-check if you’ve tightly sealed everything, but don’t be too aggressive when putting your vaporizer together.
 If you tighten your vaporizer too much, you risk damaging the more sensitive parts like the O-rings.
 Firm yet gentle is the way to go.

 If there’s vape juice inside the chimney (the small tube that goes through the tank and into the mouthpiece), you’ll likely hear many gurgling sounds and experience vape juice spitting.

 It’s an easy fix.
 You only need a little paper towel to soak in the excess juice.
 Leave the chimney to air dry, then try vaping again.
 You should have a smooth and uninterrupted vaping experience.